cfilleke/craiceann-ice/hamiltonian/src/README.md

  - Make a branch for yourself.
 Call it 'jack'
  - Start with Known Good Hamiltonian formulation/solution/code for some much simpler problem.
- - Implement That here as a jupyter notebook called 'hamiltonian.ipnb' with:
+ - Implement it in the jupyter notebook called 'hamiltonian.ipynb' with:
     - tex & explanation in markdown cells
     - qiskit in code cells
     - generate whatever graphics help you understand what the qiskit is doing